 An easier way to get an overview of your funder’s open access requirements is to consult the SHERPA/JULIET database: http://www.sherpa.ac.uk/juliet/

 Their website provides access to an easy-to-understand list of all major research funders' policies on open access availability of work they fund.
-It covers both UK and international funders, including charities, funding councils and research councils, and some industry-based funders.
+It covers both UK and international funders, including charities, UK Research and Innovation, and some industry-based funders.